 (1) The permit holder will cause the value of the prizes for each game to be announced before the commencement of the game.

-(2) If the prizes for a game consist of, or include, something else having a value other than money (“prize goods”), the aggregate value of the prize goods for the game shall not exceed $1 000.
+(2) If the prizes for a game consist of, or include, something else having a value other than money (prize goods), the aggregate value of the prize goods for the game shall not exceed $1 000.

 (3) A player who is awarded prize goods will be offered money to the value of the prize goods as an alternative prize in place of the prize goods and may choose to receive either the prize goods or the money.